microsoft/vscode-docs/docs/editor/testing.md

 If you add new tests or make changes to your tests, use the **Refresh Tests** button to refresh the list of tests in the Test Explorer.
 You can also use the **Test Explorer: Reload tests** command in the Command Palette (`kb(workbench.action.showCommands)`).

+> [!NOTE]
-> **Note**: Depending on the testing extension, you might first have to configure the test framework or test runner to discover the tests in your project.
+> Depending on the testing extension, you might first have to configure the test framework or test runner to discover the tests in your project.
 Consult the documentation of the testing extension for more information.

 ## Run and debug tests